 May 8th 6-7:30 p.m.
-Join me for an engaging talk and presentation exploring the key threads of my artistic practice through a selection of keywords.
-From HOME and MEMORY to DREAMS, CRISIS, SELF-PORTRAITS, MIGRAINES, TIME, and COLOR, I will reveal twenty (20) words that shape my creative process and reflect on how I navigate life through art.
-Cubberley Studio Art Program, Studio E7, RSVP by email, limited space.
+A performance exploring the key threads of my artistic practice through twenty words.
+From HOME and MEMORY to CRISIS, SELF-PORTRAITS, MIGRAINES, COLOR , I will share twenty words that shape my creative process and reflect on how I navigate life through art.
+Cubberley Studios, by RSVP, limited space, book a ticket here

 REVOLUTION IS A DINNER PARTY